usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Muzak for the Encouragement of Unproductivity_, by Jasmine Guffond
 - _Hard Sell_, by Giulio Erasmus, The End of the Worm
 - _LXVE 業放草 [[DELUXE EDITION] (Remaster)]_, by Jinmenusagi
 - _人工島_, by 電球